mj-hagonoy/githubprofilessvc/README.md

 ### Get github users
 Returns public information of github users
 ```
-GET /api/v1/github/users?username=<list of users>
+GET /api/v1/github/users?usernames=<list of users>
 ```
 where:

-- `username` : is a comma separated list of strings
+- `usernames` : is a comma separated list of strings

 Default Response
 ```